DreamyCecil/Serious-Engine/README.md

 ### Serious Engine forks

-Some code in this fork has been borrowed from other Serious Engine projects:
+Some ideas and code in this fork have been borrowed from other Serious Engine projects:

 - [Original Linux port](https://github.com/icculus/Serious-Engine) by icculus
 - [Serious Engine: Ray Traced](https://github.com/sultim-t/Serious-Engine-RT) by Sultim